Skip to content

 Video and Short-Form Platforms

 Video dominates social media consumption.
-These platforms are where most of that viewing happens.
+These platforms are where most of that viewing occurs, and they are also where a business’s production demands are highest.

 TikTok’s origins in lip-sync video have also fuelled a new wave of AI-powered content creation.
 Lip sync AI tools now let businesses produce realistic talking-head videos from a single photo or script, making multilingual video content and social media ads accessible without expensive production setups.
-For businesses exploring video marketing, these tools represent a genuine shift in what is possible on a small budget.
+For businesses exploring video marketing services, these tools represent a genuine shift in what is possible on a small budget, though they reward people who understand framing, pacing and brand consistency rather than treating the software as a shortcut.

 Messaging and Communication Apps